snotskie/ttrpg/md/index.md

 Some campaigns or sessions may involve prolonged tension where the player characters attempt to sneak past guards, escape a prison, perform a heist, or so on!

 - **Setup:** All characters begin at position $1$.
 At the top of the first round, the GM will provide the lay of the land for the guarded area, including any rooms, halls, obstacles to climb or hide behind, locking and security mechanisms, and so on.
-As the Endeavor progresses, additional areas may become available, each with their own number line and lay of the land.
+As the Endeavor progresses, additional areas may become available, each with their own track and lay of the land.
 - **Goal:** Clear all objectives without getting made.
 - **Actions:** There are a number of normal actions you and your allies may choose from, described in the Stealth Actions table below.
 However, there are no special actions in this Endeavor.
-- **Buttons:** When the GM gives a lay of the land, a number of alarm buttons, described in the Stealth Buttons table below, will be added throughout the number line in a pattern.
+- **Buttons:** When the GM gives a lay of the land, a number of alarm buttons, described in the Stealth Buttons table below, will be added throughout the track in a pattern.
 Additionally, objective buttons will be added, representing your goals for the Endeavor.

 ---
 <!-- _class: rules -->